cfpb/design-system/docs/components/heroes.md

           ![Image of smaller photographic hero graphic with dimensions](/design-system/images/uploads/hero_style_photo_small.png "Image of smaller photographic hero graphic with dimensions")
     variation_group_name: Standard heroes
     variation_group_description: >-
-      Heroes combine a heading, descriptive text, and image.
+      Heroes combine a heading, a small amount of subheading text, and image.
+A hero consists of a headline, a small amount of additional sub-heading text and an image.

       ##### When to use